 St. Patrick School offers a catered lunch program.
-Lunch menus are distributed monthly and applications for free and reduced lunches are available through the school office.
+Lunch menus are distributed monthly, and applications for free and reduced lunches are available through the school office.
 All lunches are to be pre-paid by sending a check or cash in an envelope to the office.
-Students who have a negative lunch account balance of more than \$30.00 will not be eligible to purchase the main entree but will receive a peanut butter and jelly sandwich with sides.
-Students whose lunch accounts are negative \$45 or more are not eligible to purchase lunch and parents will be notified to bring a packed lunch.
-Lunch account balances are accessible through Power School.
+Students who have a negative lunch account balance of more than \$30.00 will not be eligible to purchase the main entrée, but will receive a peanut butter and jelly sandwich with sides.
+Students whose lunch accounts are negative \$45 or more, are not eligible to purchase lunch and parents will be notified to bring a packed lunch.